replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificatesCollection.md

 ---
-title: SSL/TLS Certificate Validity
+title: SSL/TLS Certificates Collection
 description: Collect and analyze SSL/TLS certificate chain data
 ---

-## SSL/TLS Certificate Validity Collector
+## SSL/TLS Certificates Collection Collector

-To collect certificate chain data on the host, use the `certificateValidity` collector.
+To collect certificate chain data on the host, use the `certificatesCollection` collector.

+Unlike the [`certificate`](/host-collect-analyze/certificate/) collector, which is designed to collect a specific certificate key pair, the `certificatesCollection` collector focuses on collecting a collection of certificates from multiple file paths.

 ### Parameters

-In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `certificateValidity` collector accepts the following parameters:
+In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `certificatesCollection` collector accepts the following parameters:

 #### `paths` (Required)
 Includes multiple file paths for certificates on the host.